University of Victoria Students' Society

-The University of Victoria Students' Society (UVSS) is a student society that represents undergraduate students at the University of Victoria.
+The University of Victoria Students' Society (UVSS) is a student union that represents undergraduate students at the University of Victoria.
 The students' society was founded in 1921 and incorporated in 1964.
 It provides services and operates business for students through the Student Union Building (SUB), and historically has advocated for special interests on campus.

 Governance

-Board of Directors
+Board of directors

 The Board of Directors is the decision-making body for the Society and directs all work of the Society.
 The board is composed of student representatives elected from the student body.
 The board is made up of: